Well, bad news travels fast.

 Its been a while since I develop a CRAN package and this weekend I decided to work on a idea I had some time ago.
 The result is package PkgsFromFiles.

 When working with different computers at home or work, one of the problems I have is installing missing packages across different computers.
 As an example, a script that works in my work computer may not work in my home computer.
-This is specially annoying when I have a fresh install of the operating system or R.

 Last year I released GetLattesData.
 This package is very handy for anyone that researches bibliometric data of Brazilian scholars.
 You could easily import the whole academic history of any researcher registered at the platform.
 More details about Lattes and GetLattesData in the this post.